windtoday/windtoday-blog/_posts/2017-09-06-introducing-v3.md

 The thing that we included now is the possibility to change the sort criteria.

-For example, if you are interested in check the latest products added in the marketplace you can do it.
+For example, if you are interested in check the latest products added in the marketplace, now you can do it.

-This open a world of possibilities, like sort results by year or price.
-We are exploring more useful criteria to be added in the future.
+This open a world of possibilities, like sort results by year or price; We are exploring more useful criteria to be added in the future.

-## Tags Filtering
+## Filtering the search

 <figure style="width:50%; margin: 0 auto 20px auto;">
   <img src="/images/posts/windtoday-v3-3.png">